Read about AI.

 Patterns compound across sessions

-Three to six sessions and you have a durable mental model that transfers to any problem.
+In three to six sessions, you build a durable mental model that transfers to any problem.

 / topicsWhich tool, when